How to Support an Employee Who Has Cancer

 Understanding the specifics of these and other relevant policies—as well as how your organization upholds them—is the first step to smooth-ish sailing for you and your employee.

-2. Offer whatever workplace accommodations are possible
+2. Flexible workplace accommodations

 If there’s room to offer a flexible schedule, leave of absence, or adjustments to the employee’s physical workspace that will make them more comfortable, don’t hesitate to do so.
 As they plan for and go through cancer care, your employee will have to deal with many doctor appointments, as well as shifting symptoms and energy levels.
 Making the appropriate accommodations will keep them feeling valued, engaged, and supported.